 As we move into the next century, a new way of life will take hold.
 On December 31, 1999, we will hear the flow of our lives cut; what comes next will be very different from what happened before.

 Instead of sticking to the civic virtues of deference and self-denial that have held us back for so many generations, we will follow an ethic of personal fulfillment that emphasizes self-reliance, autonomy, and the pursuit of a better quality of life, rather than A higher standard of living.

 In the next millennium we will love ideas, not heroes, but we will come to rely on the character rather than the personality.

 These trends are already in place, but the midnight turn, on December 31, 1999, will provide these new attitudes with the catharsis necessary to establish them as generational values.

 Life takes place according to a sequence of markers.
 Most of the points are personal but public events (some more important than others) become the seedlings of a new collective culture.
 The birth, crucifixion and resurrection of Jesus Christ, the D-Day landings in Normandy, the assassination of John F. Kennedy.
-All, in their own way, have helped define our culture.
+All, in their own way, have contributed to defining our culture.
 To that list must now be added the dawn of the new millennium.

 Ideological boundaries will be deleted, their physical manifestation was the symbolic destruction of the Berlin wall.